Empyrrhus/MIDI-To-Shawzin/README.md

 >python midiToShawzin [MIDI file]
 ```

 The program will ask you to enter a scale for the MIDI file.
 You can find a <a href="https://www.scales-chords.com/scalefinder.php">scale finder</a> online if needed.
-For details on how the Shawzin input/output system works, see my notes <a href="https://www.reddit.com/r/Warframe/comments/cxbxoc/shawzin_song_recording_syntax/">here</a>.
+In particular, you want your song to be in the key of C. For details on how the Shawzin input/output system works, see my notes <a href="https://www.reddit.com/r/Warframe/comments/cxbxoc/shawzin_song_recording_syntax/">here</a>.
 The program will output a .txt file for every instrument track in the MIDI file.
 If any of the notes in the MIDI are out of scale, you can check the appropriate "DEBUG" text file.
 These notes will be marked with "(Ignored)", and will skipped.
 ```
 (Ignored)	Note #1	 Note C#/Db4 at 0m3.015625s
 ```